henrique-coder/turbodl/README.md

     output_path="path/to/file"  # The file/path to save the downloaded file to or leave it empty to save it to the current working directory
 )

-print(turbodl.output_path)  # The absolute path to the downloaded file
+turbodl.output_path  # The absolute path to the downloaded file

 ```